EsperantoDeparture/persona-fusion-calculator/README.md

 # Persona fusion calculator

-This project was based on [https://github.com/arantius/persona-fusion-calculator](arantius' persona fusion calculator).
+This project was based on [arantius' persona fusion calculator](https://github.com/arantius/persona-fusion-calculator).
 I was bored and wrote this with the new Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.